Nerwyn/service-call-tile-feature/README.md

 #### none

 None.
 This action does nothing.
+Can also be used to make a slider ready only.

 ````yaml
 ```yaml